TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 94/Psalms 94.13.md

 ---

-That thou mayest give him rest from the days of adversity, Until the pit be digged for the wicked.
+that you may give him rest from the days of adversity, until the pit is dug for the wicked.